athombv/com.athom.homeyduino/README.md

 # Homeyduino

-This Homey app allows you easily to connect your own Arduino based creations with your Homey using ethernet or WiFi.
-Connecting your own creations with Homey has never been easier: just install the app and downlod the [Homeyduino Arduino library](https://github.com/athombv/homey-arduino-library) to get started!
+This Homey app allows you to easily connect your own Arduino based creations with your Homey using ethernet or WiFi.
+Connecting your own creations with Homey has never been easier: just install the app and download the [Homeyduino Arduino library](https://github.com/athombv/homey-arduino-library) to get started!

 ## Welcome